regent-thomistic/regent-thomistic.github.io/README.md

-# Thomistic Institute Website
+# Thomistic Institute Website - Multi-Page Version

-A modern, responsive website for the Thomistic Institute at Regent University, optimized for GitHub Pages hosting.
+A modern, responsive multi-page website for the Thomistic Institute at Regent University, optimized for GitHub Pages hosting.

 🌐 **Live Demo**: [View Live Site](https://yourusername.github.io/Thomistic-institute)

-## ✨ Features
+## ✨ New Features in Multi-Page Version

-- 📱 **Fully Responsive Design** - Works on desktop, tablet, and mobile
-- 🎨 **Professional Styling** - Regent University colors and branding
-- 📊 **Dynamic Content** - JSON-based data management
-- 📅 **Smart Event Management** - Automatic sorting of upcoming/past events
-- 👥 **Executive Board Display** - Showcase leadership with photos and bios
-- 🏆 **Awards Section** - Display achievements and recognition
-- 📰 **Newsletter Integration** - Archive and Google Forms signup
-- 🚀 **GitHub Pages Ready** - Zero configuration deployment
+### Multi-Page Navigation
+- **Separate Pages**: Home, About, Events, and Newsletter each have their own HTML file
+- **Direct URL Access**: Navigate directly to `/home.html`, `/about.html`, `/events.html`, or `/newsletter.html`
+- **Logo in Navigation**: Thomistic Institute logo displayed prominently in navbar

+### Enhanced Events
+- **📸 Event Photos**: Optional background images for event cards (place images in `images/photos/`)
+- **🗺️ Interactive Maps**: Click location to open Google Maps in new window
+- **📅 Calendar Integration**:
+  - Add events to Google Calendar with one click
+  - Download .ics files for Apple Calendar/Outlook
+  - Automatic 2-hour event duration

 ## 🚀 Quick Start - Deploy in 2 Minutes!